Destruct-Portfolio/alcohole_wine_scrapper/README.md

 To change the links, use the config.json file.
 You can modify the links inside the array to any product on the website, and the bot will still function correctly.

 The tokens are divided by 100 to avoid potential issues with Cloudflare.

-Finally, if you encounter an error, it may be due to a version issue.
-Be sure to run the script with Node v18.15.0, or else you risk breaking the application due to a library compatibility issue.

 you will see in the terminal each link being scraped in this manner because we need to keep track